MASDXI/ethr-did-registry/README.md

 You can check to see if an address is a delegate for an identity using the`validDelegate(address identity, bytes32 delegateType, address delegate) returns(bool)` function.
-This returns true if the address is a valid delegate of the given delegateType.
+This returns true if the address is a valid delegate of the given `delegateType`.

 ### Adding a Delegate